 Two of the other four detainees who did not identify the unknown facility, were also tortured using the same method.
 They also reported being beaten with a stick on the soles of their feet for one night before being transferred to NDS the following day.
 One of these detainees stated he was forced to thumb print documents at this unknown detention facility.
-Is 6
+Is a solution of the so